IBM-EPBL/IBM-Project-3694-1658591082/README.md

 ## Skills Required:
 > IBM Cloud,HTML,Javascript,IBM Cloud Object Storage,Python-Flask,Kubernetes,Docker,IBM DB2,IBM Container Registry

+## Project Description 📜📜:
+> The application is intended to provide information about the containment zones in a particular region by alerting people, through continuous monitoring of an individual's location through GPS.The key benefits of the application are monitoring people's activity and alerting them when they enter a contaminated zone.

+## Technologies Used 🖥️☁:
+ -	HTML
+ - CSS and BootStrap
+ -	JavaScript
+ -	Python-Flask
+ -	Kubernetes
+ -	Docker
+ -	IBM Cloud
+ -	IBM Cloud Object Storage
+ -	IBM DB2
+ -	IBM Container Registry
+ -
 ## Project Idea: <img src="https://media2.giphy.com/media/i0HhgCcJE3GM8KGy4g/giphy.gif?cid=ecf05e47y8upop3gmngnos1u7hfqm8h6bpagzst3g7dhqixo&rid=giphy.gif&ct=s" width="30px">
    > This application is intended to provide information about containment zones in a particular region by alerting people, through continuous monitoring of an individual's location.
 Key benefits of the application are monitoring people's activity and alerting them of their safety movements.